abhaysp95/Note-Taking/some_notes_for_python.md

 **Inheritance** - This is the concept of reusability.

 **Message Passing** - This is concept of runtime communication of the objects.

+## Directory as Module

+If you have a module which is distributed in several files inside a directory.
+Then you would likely be like to call the directory as module in other programs.
+So, you have to tell the python interpreter to think of this directory as module.
+All you have to do is `touch __init.py__` in that directory.
+You don't have to put anything there if it's not needed